 Calisthenics vs. Weights Physique

 If you’re looking for a way to get in great shape, I highly recommend dedicating 1-2 years to calisthenics training.
 However, it’s important to avoid comparing the results you get from calisthenics to those from lifting weights.
 Both forms of exercise are highly effective in building muscle, but they work differently.
 Calisthenics focuses on functional exercises that provide many benefits beyond muscle growth, so don’t hesitate to give it a try.

 In my experience as a trainer and coach, calisthenics is a great way to build a natural and functional physique.
 By mastering basic bodyweight exercises, you can develop your muscle fibers in a way that is both effective and high-quality.
 So, don’t let doubt or fear hold you back from achieving your fitness goals.

 If you’re new to resistance training, I always recommend starting with calisthenics.
 It’s a great way to build strength, improve your fitness, and develop a muscular physique.
 Plus, it’s overall more beneficial for the vast majority of people.
 So, give it a try and see the results for yourself!

 Is it possible to build muscle with calisthenics?

-You may be wondering why I talk about nutrition when the question is whether calisthenics can potentially build muscles, but food and calories are what will make this happen.
-You can’t have great gains without sleeping well all the time and without eating properly and sufficiently.
-Some skinny guys will have problems with that, but the problem is the calorie intake, not the exercise.
-I know it’s tough to eat more when you burn everything out, but it’s the only way.
+You might be wondering why I talk about nutrition when the question is whether calisthenics can potentially build muscles, but the truth is that food and calories are what will make this happen.
+Without proper nutrition and sufficient calorie intake, it’s impossible to achieve great gains.
+For some skinny guys, this can be a challenge, but the problem is the calorie intake, not the exercise.
+I understand that it can be tough to eat more when you’re burning everything out, but it’s the only way to see results.